UK bans "misleading" Rachel Weisz L'Oreal advert

 "Although we considered that the image in the ad did not misrepresent the luminosity or wrinkling of Rachel Weisz's face, we considered that the image had been altered in a way that substantially changed her complexion to make it appear smoother and more even.

-But in another ruling published on its website, the ASA rejected complaints about a separate L'Oreal commercial for a moisturiser featuring a photograph of actress Jane Fonda.
+But in another ruling published on its website, the ASA rejected complaints about a separate L'Oreal commercial for a moisturizer featuring a photograph of actress Jane Fonda.

 The ASA decided the image had not been "significantly modified."